 This approach is to be employed for synchronous sessions that have NOT been scheduled through the automated timetable-linked process.
 The creation of a Group in Blackboard will create a Microsoft Class Team via which synchronous sessions can be created and delivered.

 Once the Blackboard Group and subsequent MS Class Team have been set up, the information source for the synchronous sessions is the academic register.

 Creating a Blackboard Group with all enrolled students and selected staff members included.

 Watch a video of this guide.

-- If multiple Blackboard groups (and hence, Teams) have been created then the meeting links can be added with adaptive release.
+MS Class Teams links should be made available in a specified Blackboard Content Area.
+Guidance for setting up a Blackboard content area is available at this link.
+If multiple Blackboard groups (and hence, Teams) have been created then the meeting links can be added with adaptive release.
 Guidance for setting the adaptive release of content folders is available at this link.

 If you have set up a single MS Class Team for a large cohort and are intending to run multiple sessions (repeated) for sub groups.
 These sub groups should be set up as Groups in Blackboard first, which will enable the formation of separate Teams.